 - Chapel in each home and community prayer

-The summer commitment is for 8-12 weeks between May and September.
-Exact dates are flexible to your schedule.
+SummerCorps start dates are May 21, 2018 or June 4, 2018 with an 8-12 week commitment period.
 Applicants must be at least 20 years of age at the time of service.
 Benefits include a stipend, room and board, and one weekly day off.

 The main responsibilities of Summer Immersion volunteers include living in community with pregnant women, new moms, newborns, and MissionCorps Members; participating in community functions; providing daytime and overnight house coverage; and assisting with managing donations and house operations.